Kate O'Sullivan: Animation/Video Games

+O’Sullivan voiced Lara for Star Stable's Mistfall across a series of six episodes.

+She supplied the voices of both police officers and suspects in Sony’s action-adventure The Getaway: Black Monday.

 Audiobooks

 O'Sullivan plays the Queen Mother and Susan the Student, among others in the audio adaptation of Robert Rankin’s novel Brightonomicon.
 She is also the voice of Professor Peabody in Orion's 2008 audio version of cult comic strip Dan Dare- Voyage To Venus by Frank Hampson, with Rupert Degas, Tom Goodman-Hill and Christian Rodska.